nilmadhab0504/kaaj-frontend/README.md

 ## Running with the backend

 1. Start the **backend** first: from `kaaj-backend/`, activate the venv (`source .venv/bin/activate`) and run `python run.py` (or `python3 run.py`).
-2. Then start the frontend from `kaaj-frontend/` with `npm run dev`.
+2. Then start the frontend from `kaaj-frontend/` with `npm start`.
 The app will call the API for applications, underwriting, and lenders.

 ## Main flows